MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/migrate-live.md

 ## Migrate storage between two locations on a standalone host

 > [!NOTE]
-> You cannot live migrate storage for a shared VHDX file.
+> You can't live migrate storage for a shared VHDX file.
 You can move the other VM files and perform normal live migration.
 > To move the shared VHDX file to another location, you must shut down the VMs and then move the file.

 You can run a live migration of VM storage between locations on standalone hosts.
 You can move the entire virtual machine, which includes virtual hard disks (VHDs) and configuration information, or move only specific VHDs to a different location.